 One other way to access US penny stocks is via the over the counter — or ‘OTC’ — market.

 OTC stocks are purchased directly from brokers and other financial services businesses.

 They tend to carry a higher level of risk with them.

-That’s because the main reason you cannot buy OTC penny stocks on an exchange is the companies issuing them usually can’t, or don’t want to, adhere to the regulatory standards imposed by exchanges.
+That’s because the main reason you can't buy OTC penny shares on an exchange is the companies issuing them usually can’t, or don’t want to, adhere to the regulatory standards imposed by exchanges.

-This inability (or willingness) to meet certain standards might be a red flag, so be very careful if you do decide to buy penny stocks on the OTC market.
+This inability (or unwillingness) to meet certain standards might be a red flag, so be very careful if you do decide to buy penny stocks on the OTC market.